richardmorgan1530/rna-seq-raspberry-pi/README.md

 # Project Status

-This project is currently under active development and is being shared to demonstrate my technical skills in bioinformatics, data analysis, software development, and scientific computing.
+This project is currently under active development and is being shared to demonstrate my technical skills in bioinformatics, data analysis, software development and scientific computing.

 ------------------------------------------------------------------------